 What I have discovered lately is a little more benign than outright theft, but certainly less cool than simple traffic building.
 In most cases I am leery of mentioning a vendor by name, but in this case I am simply not afraid of stating who it is: sswug.org.
 I'm not going to link you there because right now I don't believe they deserve the traffic.

 So what is my beef?

 Notice how they have sections for featured articles, full-member (e.g. PAID) articles, and free resources.
 Also notice how an article I wrote is featured under the "Full-Member Articles" section.
 To me, this implies that you must be a paid member in order to read the article.
 (If you don't see it this way, I'd love to hear about how your perception differs, and why.)
 So just to see whether they had stolen my content to sell, or simply linked to it, I clicked on the link.
-That led me to the first couple of sentences of my article in a summary, hosted on sswug.org's site, surrounded by ads (I trimmed the content for brevity, but you can go there if you want to see it in full):
+That led me to the first couple of sentences of my article in a summary, hosted on sswug.org's site, surrounded by ads.

 If you take the blue pill, you will go to my article, and that's the end of it.
 However, if you take the green pill, you will be asked for your credit card, and might still be under the assumption that this is the only way you can read my mediocre "bad habits" article.
 Even the wording is misleading: "here are a few more original articles sswug has for full members:" – implying that the article in question is an original sswug article, and is only available to full members.